oci-labs/smartdevice2/README.md

   - It can be restored by importing a .json file.
 * `npm run build` (initially and for each new version)
 * `npm run start-dev`
+  - If you are using OpenDDS and are on a Mac, only `npm run start` and `npm start-secure` will work

 ## Local Client Setup
 * open a terminal window